folio-org/folio-org.github.io/source-code/index.md

 ## Client-side

-Repositories related to Stripes, a  UI toolkit for FOLIO, still in the design phase.
+Since Okapi represents all the FOLIO functionality as well-behaved web services, UI code can of course be written using any toolkit.
+However, we will provide Stripes, a toolkit optimised for accessing Okapi-based services and wrapping UI functionality into convenient modules.
+We envisage that most FOLIO UI work will be done in the context of Stripes.

+Note that Stripes is still in the design phase, so although code exists and can be run, the APIs are likely to change.

 * [stripes-experiments](https://github.com/folio-org/stripes-experiments) --
-Testing ground for prototype modules that may form part of Stripes.
+testing ground for prototype modules that may form part of Stripes.
+Most importantly, this contains `stripes-core`, which drives the whole process; and `stripes-connect`, which manages the connection of UI components to back-end modules.

 * [stripes-loader](https://github.com/folio-org/stripes-loader) --
-Module loader to enable pluggable Redux applications.
+module loader for Webpack, to enable pluggable Redux applications.
+This is repsonsible for pulling the required UI modules into a given Stripes UI.

 * [okapi-stripes](https://github.com/folio-org/okapi-stripes) --
 server-side module for generating UIs based on Stripes.